 Northeast Monsoon surges TN, Puducherry, heavy rains in next 24 hr

-Chennai, Nov 22: Chennai after having the prolonged issue of water scarcity and dry spell now receives good amount of rainfall.
+Chennai, Nov 22: Chennai after having the prolonged issue of water scarcity and dry spell now receives a good amount of rainfall.
 Northeast Monsoon has revived in some parts of Tamil Nadu and Puducherry.
 On Thursday early morning heavy rains swept Tamil Nadu and Puducherry.

-According to MET department forecast a fresh Northeast Monsoon surge may arrive around November 27.
+According to MET department forecast, a fresh Northeast Monsoon surge may arrive around November 27.
 Hence, light rainfall has been reported sweeping Chennai and Puducherry this week.

 Moderate fresh splash is reportedly expected to sweep Chennai in next 24 hours.